MichaelKasper1/Cancer_Dependency_Predictor/README.md

     make rundev
     ```

-Follow link http://localhost:5173/ to access the web application.
+Follow the blue link http://localhost:5173/ from the "rundev" terminal to access the web application.

 As you save changes to files, the app will reload automatically.
 The backend take a bit of time to start up.